pogipop/cloudron/docs/references/selfhosting.md

 Optional arguments for installation:

-* `--domain` is the domain name in which apps are installed.
-Currently, only Second Level Domains are supported.
-For example, `example.com`, `example.co.uk`, `example.rocks` will work fine.
-Choosing a domain name at any other level like `cloudron.example.com` will not work.

 * `--tls-provider` is the name of the SSL/TLS certificate backend.
 Defaults to Let's encrypt.
 Specifying `fallback` will setup the Cloudron to use the fallback wildcard certificate.
 Initially a self-signed one is provided, which can be overwritten later in the admin interface.